 It was thanks to a conversation with Junkiepants that I've been reviewing religious things these past two weeks.
 After sympathizing with her about a nutty customer who'd just been buzzing her that day, I began: "A very unusual friend of mine --"

 "All of your friends are unusual, Tom," Junkiepants poked.
 Why this love.

 "...yeah I know.
 This one was especially unusual.
 He died in 1984.
 Before he died he said 'I'm crazy, you're crazy, but everyone else is even crazier.'"

 When I went home that day, I found e-mails about Simeon Toko for the first time in months, answered them, and decided I'd better read up on religion awhile.

 I'd thought of playing music with Fuckface this evening; he's in a folk-music learning phase, and I know lots of old folk songs.
 But I feel more like going home to work on this essay.
 Can't decide.
 The coin of coincidence flips: Fuckface's guitar strings are broken, banjo too, so no music.
 Writing, then?
 But the coin flips again: someone has money for strings.
 Music then.
 Junkiepants, Fuckface, Sledge and I take a walk around the corner to the music store.
-I joke to Junkiepants.
-"Say, I'm making you famous again."
+I tell Junkiepants: "Say, I'm making you famous again."
 I often relate her cleverisms to friends.

 "Seems you're making me famous every week," she retorts.

 "That's right, every couple of weeks I try to think of a way to make you famous.
 That's because you're adorable.
 This time it's a bit in this book I'm writing.
 It's about coincidences," I say.